 Instructions

-- Place it into an air fryer in a single layer, this will speed up the cooking time.
+- Place the thighs into an air fryer in a single layer, as this helps speed up the cooking time.

-- Air Fry chicken thighs for 20-30 minutes or until the internal temperature reaches 165F.
+- Air fry the chicken thighs for 20-30 minutes at 350°F or until the internal temperature reaches 165°F.

 I don't see the temperature setting for the air fryer